sysco-middleware/sysco-middleware.github.io/_posts/2016-02-14-Patching_JDev.md

 ---

 # Keeping your JDeveloper SOA/OSB Quickstart environment up to date
-Oracle has released new patches some weeks ago, and to keep a JDeveloper updated for SOA Suite and Oracle Service Bus there are three products you could patch:
+Oracle released new patches some weeks ago, and to keep your JDeveloper updated for SOA Suite and Oracle Service Bus there are three products you should patch:

 * Oracle SOA Suite
 * Oracle Service Bus
 * Weblogic

-When you see in My Oracle Support (MOS) - you can see which ones are the recommended patches.
-There are also documents in MOS which are updated regularly:
+When you search My Oracle Support (MOS) for patches - you can see which ones are the recommended ones.
+There are also notes in MOS which are updated regularly:

 * OSB 11g and 12c: Bundle Patch Reference (Doc ID 1499170.1)
 * SOA 11g and 12c: Bundle Patch Reference (Doc ID 1485949.1)
 * Master Note on WebLogic Server Patch Set Updates (PSUs) (Doc ID 1470197.1)

-You could also patch OPatch and JDeveloper, but I did not find this necessary here.

-In this environment Patch 19707784: SOA Bundle Patch 12.1.3.0.1 was applied before.
-This will be detected, and that patch will be rolled back.
+In the environment I used for this example.
+Patch 19707784: SOA Bundle Patch 12.1.3.0.1 was applied before.
+This will be detected by OPatch, and that patch will be rolled back.

-The patching is simplified in the 12-version, because now there is only one OPatch-folder to care about - and in version 11 there were one per product.
+The patching is simplified in the 12c-version, because now there is only one OPatch-folder to care about (in version 11 there were one per product).
 You can read more about it here: [Oracle Documentation link](https://docs.oracle.com/middleware/1213/core/OPATC/toc.htm#OPATC101)

+For each patch there is a README.txt, whick you should read.
+It contains Pre-Installation Instructions, Install and Post-Instructions.
+For the SOA-patch, you should look through the steps for  the Post-steps

 I use Windows environment in this example, so I set the environment variables first (run as Administrator):